akinofftz/progit/de/04-git-server/01-chapter4.markdown

 Abbildung 4-15.
 Dein Fork eines Projekts.

 <!--### GitHub Summary ###-->
-### GitHub Zusammenfassung ###
+### GitHub-Zusammenfassung ###

 <!--That’s all we’ll cover about GitHub, but it’s important to note how quickly you can do all this.
 You can create an account, add a new project, and push to it in a matter of minutes.
 If your project is open source, you also get a huge community of developers who now have visibility into your project and may well fork it and help contribute to it.
 At the very least, this may be a way to get up and running with Git and try it out quickly.-->

-Das war alles was ich über GitHub berichten möchte.
+Das war alles, was ich über GitHub berichten möchte.
 Herausheben möchte ich aber, dass sich die Arbeit mit GitHub sehr einfach gestaltet.
 Innerhalb kürzester Zeit kannst Du Dir einen Account einrichten, ein neues Projekt hinzufügen und auf dieses pushen.
-Wenn Dein Projekt ein Open-Source Projekt ist und damit öffentlich einsehbar ist, steht Dir mit GitHub eine riesige Community mit zahlreichen Entwicklern zur Seite, die sich an Deinem Projekt beteiligen können, indem sie einen Fork erstellen.
+Wenn Dein Projekt ein Open-Source-Projekt und damit öffentlich einsehbar ist, steht Dir mit GitHub eine riesige Community mit zahlreichen Entwicklern zur Seite, die sich an Deinem Projekt beteiligen können, indem sie einen Fork erstellen.
 Vielleicht gelingt Dir mit GitHub der Einstieg in die Welt von Git noch einfacher.

 <!--## Summary ##-->
 ## Zusammenfassung ##